bit-cook/AIO-Agent-Sandbox/sdk/python/examples/output.md

 Agent-Ready
 -----------

-MCP Hub at /mcp with Browser, File, Terminal, Markitdown, Arxiv.
+MCP Hub at /mcp with Browser, File, Terminal, Markitdown.
 Plug and play for AI agents.

 🔧